-If people block a wheelchair user's view, politely ask them to sit down.
+Politely ask people to sit down if they block a wheelchair user's view.

 Make sure the floor is as smooth as possible and there is plenty of room to get a wheelchair through.

 Don't lean on a wheelchair or move it unless the user asks you.